awsdocs/aws-iot-docs/developerguide/connect-to-iot.md

 +

 **Learn more**
-For more information and links to SDK references, see [Connecting devices to AWS IoT](iot-connect-devices.md)\.
+For more information and links to SDK references, see [AWS IoT Device SDKs](iot-connect-devices.md#iot-connect-device-sdks)\.